Showing posts with label Johanna Enlists. Show all posts

 Mary Pickford at Camp Kearny, CA - RPPC and Photo 1918

-Mary Pickford, Honorary Colonel & Godmother of the He-Men--the 143rd Field Artillery of the California National Guard-- was the guest of honor at Camp Kearny, San Diego County CA on February 9, 1918.
+Mary Pickford, Honorary Colonel & Godmother of her "Fighting Six Hundred" --the 143rd Field Artillery of the California National Guard-- was the guest of honor at Camp Kearny, San Diego County CA on February 9, 1918.
 These troops can be seen in Mary's film Johanna Enlists.
 All are RPPC with the exception of the smallest photo.
 I assume these were issued by the Kearny Photo Service but I can not say with all certainty.
-Gifted from the Pamela Short Collection.

 Mary with Colonel Faneuf and Lt.
 Colonel Fred W. Petersen.